 It doesn’t seem to be a secret the two are linked.
-According to the “Our Retailer” section, “(AUPEC) is now selling Energy related products for Bronald Oil & Gas, LLC,” and both Bronald and AUPEC list the same phone number and address, and Jean-Phillippe is listed as owning the domain to both websites.
+According to the “Our Retailer” section, “(AUPEC) is now selling Energy-related products for Bronald Oil & Gas, LLC,” and both Bronald and AUPEC list the same phone number and address, and Jean-Phillippe is listed as owning the domain to both websites.

 Websites and addresses aren't the only similarities.
 AUPEC's contents are just as suspicious as Bronald's.
-All the pictures of their products - gas stations “energy depots” cars, trucks, air fresheners - are clearly stock images with their logo Photoshopped on them.
+All the pictures of their products - gas stations “energy depots” cars, trucks, air fresheners—are clearly stock images with their logo Photoshopped on them.

 Do they actually have products?
-Were either of these companies real in any sense beyond a website?
+Was either of these companies real in any sense beyond a website?
 Who are their stockholders, and who is this man at the helm of multiple, likely fake oil companies with apparent connections to Birdman?
 Jean-Phillipe is clearly the only one capable of answering all these connections but unfortunately, despite our best efforts, he currently remains no more tangible to us than a phantom fleet of Bronald oil trucks.

 Energy City, USA